Génépi: Geographical origins

-The wormwoods known as génépi are endemic to the Alps and Pyrenees, but can also be found in the Apennines and other mountainous regions in the western and central north Mediterranean.
+The wormwoods known as génépi are endemic to the Alps and Pyrenees, but can also be found in other mountainous regions in the western and central north Mediterranean.
 However, in the strictest sense the name génépi applies only to those members of the genus Artemisia growing in the Savoy region known as Genepi.
-While the name clearly reflects a geographical origin, the European Union does not protect French génépi liqueur under its Protected Geographical Status system.
+The European Union protects French génépi liqueur under its Protected Geographical Status system.